the-cs-goons/capstone-project/README.md

 #### Testing the React frontend

 From the `owner-ui` directory, run `yarn test`.
-You may need to run `yarn install` first to install the frontend's dependencies if you haven't already.
+You may need to run `corepack enable` then `yarn install` first to install the frontend's dependencies if you haven't already.

 ### Serving agents